daniel-lima-lopez/BW-CNN/README.md

 # BW-CNN
-Code will be available when the article is published.
+The code will be accessible upon publication of the article.